Working Cocker spaniels are intelligent, active dogs that will have been bred from parents proven as working dogs.

 This really depends on what activities you are going to do with your Cocker.
 Assuming that you will be shooting or using your spaniel as a gundog, there are a few things that are needed from him:

-- Once the game is shot you may need him to retrieve it, often finding it himself and bringing it into hand.
+Once the game is shot you may need a Cocker spaniel to retrieve it, often finding it himself and bringing it into hand.

 Young Cocker spaniel training session